 We currently have long lists for young healthy dogs.
 If you are willing to wait for up to a couple months then please proceed with application.
 If you want to adopt a dog very soon after approval, then please consider a senior or special needs (i.e. deaf) !

 Our dogs will never be outside dogs.
 Boxers are very people-oriented dogs and they do not do well when left alone and ignored and will come up with something to keep them entertained if they are bored.
 That could include barking, digging, or jumping the fence to explore when left outside alone.
 They are at high risk for heat stroke in the summer and cannot handle the cold winter temps due to their very short, one-layered coat (most dogs have two coats).

-We would encourage applicants that want to adopt because you know the breed, the health problems, the Boxer personality.
-If you don't know that much about the breed then we urge you to do some research.
+We would encourage applicants that want to adopt because you know the breed, the health problems, and the Boxer personality.
+If you do not know much about the breed, then we urge you to do some research.

 WHY DO WE TAKE SUCH A STRONG POSITION?

 We have had instances where people have adopted a dog from us then returned it 2 weeks to 6 months later because they didn't want to invest any time in the dog.
 We also hear people say "we know that when we adopted the dog that it had X behavioral problem but we thought it would just go away and it hasn't."
 Our rescues were dumped at least once before which is how they ended up in our program to begin with.
 To have someone come to us and adopt a dog then dump the dog again is unforgivable.